matrix-org/matrix-spec-proposals/proposals/1714-signing-signing-keys.md

 from masquerading as other servers, which might allow them to forge content and access data they should not otherwise be able to.

-Remote servers must be able to obtain the public part of the keypair securely.
-One way to do this is simply to ask the target server over a secure HTTPS connection; however, we also need to verify events sent in the past by servers which are no longer online.
+Remote servers must be able to confirm that a given signing key actually belongs to a given server.
+One way to do this is simply to ask the target server over a secure HTTPS connection; however, we also need to verify keys used in the past by servers which are no longer online.

 In theory, this is currently done using an approach borrowed from the [Perspectives